fegarmy/SD_additional_contracts/airdrop/README.md

 * ❓ Checks if can double claim airdrop (should fail)
 * ✔️ Check changing of owner after launch
 * ✔️ Check changing of address after launch and before  registering one
+* ❓ Check if user has been register and then containing in multiregister that it doesn't increase the counter
+* ❓ Single user that is already register should not incremented the counter.